Your little one is probably adding a new skill every day. Encourage your toddler’s progress with these fun activities!

 Limit screen time.That includes TV, computers, and other devices.
-Indulging your child a bit is fine, but the majority of his play should be active, involving face-to-face interactions with real people and tactile experiences with toys and his environment.
+Very short periods are fine, but the majority of his play should be active, face-to-face interactions with real people and tactile experiences with his toys and environment.

-React matter-of-factly to tantrums.
+React neutrally to tantrums.
 At this stage, reasoning, cajoling, and over-empathizing are unlikely to be effective.
 Your child will slowly learn to use words and self-control when he’s upset, but for now, the less interest you show in his tantrums, the more quickly they’ll pass.